python-students-summer2024/lists-exercise-yr2313/README.md

 Create an app whereby a user can enter their mood every day, and the program will diagnose any mood disorders detected over the course of the last week (7 days).

 _Please note that this application is for educational and fun purposes only.
-It is intentionally simple, and does not attempt to accurately diagnose mood disorders._
+It is intentionally simplistic, and does not attempt to accurately diagnose moods or psychiatric conditions._

 ## Requirements